Under Medieval Hungary & the Ottoman Empire

 The Habsburg Period (1686-1918)

-All of Hungary then became part of the Habsburg Empire, which ruled much of Central Europe at the time.
-Many Habsburg leaders were notoriously pro-Catholic and anti-Semitic; Empress Maria Theresa (1740-80) introduced a so-called tolerance tax, levied on all Jews in Hungary for the privilege of living there.
-Hungarian cities banned Jews from entering in order to avoid competition to the local merchants and craftsmen.
-Despite these challenges, the conditions in other parts of the Habsburg Empire were even worse.
+All of Hungary then became part of the Habsburg Monarchy, which ruled much of Central Europe at the time.
+Steeped in the culture of the Counter Reformation, most Habsburg emperors were zealous Catholics and notoriously anti-Semitic, such as Charles VI and his daughter Maria Theresa (1740-80), who introduced a tolerance tax levied on all Jews in Hungary for the privilege of living there.
+Hungarian cities prohibited Jews from even entering in order to avoid competition to the local merchants and craftsmen.
+Still, conditions in other parts of the Habsburg Monarchy were even worse.

 Many Polish Jews migrated to eastern Hungary after the 1772 partition of Poland when Galicia – a region just northeast of Hungary – became part of the Habsburg territories.
 This area was the hotbed of the Hasidic Jewish movements and several well-known Hasidic dynasties, like the Satmars, originated in eastern Hungary.
 Polish Jews, in general, were poorer, more religious, and less educated than those who immigrated from Austria, Moravia, and Bohemia.

 The progressives in Hungary, also known as Neologs, believed in the evolution of Judaism and a non-literal interpretation of the Torah.
 They took steps to assimilate into the local society: spoke Hungarian rather than Yiddish or German; gave up religious clothing; adjusted the Jewish liturgy to resemble a Christian worship.
 They also fought alongside Hungarian soldiers in the 1848 War of Independence against the Habsburgs.
-In return, the Hungarian political establishment was strongly pro-Jewish.
+In return, the Hungarian political establishment, mostly liberal-minded nobles, became strongly pro-Jewish.

 Jews in Hungary gained full equality of rights in 1867, around the same time as in Western Europe and sooner than elsewhere in the region.
-This was a big deal, because Hungary had a much bigger Jewish population than any place in the West.
-By the turn of the century, nearly a quarter of Budapest's residents were Jewish, more than 200,000 people (the country had nearly a million in total).
+This was notable, because Hungary had a much bigger Jewish population than any place in the West.
+By the turn of the century, nearly a quarter of Budapest's residents were Jewish, more than 200,000 people, and the country had nearly a million Jews in total.

-Hungary also introduced mandatory civil marriages in 1895, in part so that Jews marrying Christians could avoid dealing with the not always accommodating Catholic Church.
-In this respect, the Hungarian side of Austria-Hungary was more advanced than Austria, where political anti-Semitism under Viennese mayor Karl Lueger was widespread by the turn of the century.
+Hungary introduced mandatory civil marriages in 1895, in part so that Jews marrying Christians could avoid dealing with the not especially accommodating Catholic Church.
+In this respect, the Hungarian side of Austria-Hungary was more advanced than Austria, where political anti-Semitism under the Viennese mayor, Karl Lueger, was widespread by the turn of the century.
 (You can read more about this in my interview with Habsburg expert, Steven Beller.)

 Orthodox Jews resented these assimilation efforts and after the 1869 Hungarian Jewish Congress the two factions officially split (there was a third, smaller group called "Status Quo Ante" that wanted to keep things as they had been).
-It's because of this schism that Budapest's old Jewish Quarter has three synagogues near one another – one for each faction.
+It's because of this schism that Budapest's old Jewish Quarter has three synagogues near one another – Dohány, Rumbach, and Kazinczy.
+One for each faction.

-Jews quickly became the backbone of Budapest’s middle-class society – besides commerce, where more than 60 percent of merchants were Jewish in 1910, there were many Jewish doctors (59 percent) and lawyers (61 percent).
-Some of the industrial conglomerates owned by Jewish businessmen, most notably Manfréd Weiss, Sándor Hatvany-Deutsch, and Leó Goldberger, laid the foundations of modern capitalist corporate culture, for example by offering generous social benefits.
+Being more educated and more open to adapt to the demands of a modern capitalist society, Jews quickly became the backbone of Budapest’s middle-class – besides commerce, where more than 60 percent of merchants were Jewish in 1910, there were many Jewish doctors (59 percent) and lawyers (61 percent).
+Some of the industrial conglomerates owned by Jewish businessmen, most notably Manfréd Weiss, Sándor Hatvany-Deutsch, and Leó Goldberger, laid the foundations of modern capitalist corporate culture, for example by offering social benefits.

 Jews were punching above their weight in arts and sciences, too.
 Ironically, many of them became famous only after they fled the increasingly anti-Semitic Hungary after World War I. These include John von Neumann, Leo Szilard, Dennis Gabor, Edward Teller, Eugene Wigner, Michael Polanyi, Marcel Breuer, László Moholy Nagy, Robert Capa, and Andre Kertész.